McDaMastR/CollatzConjectureSimulator/README.md

   - `VkPhysicalDeviceFeatures::shaderInt16`
   - `VkPhysicalDeviceFeatures::shaderInt64` (recommended)
   - `VkPhysicalDevice16BitStorageFeatures::storageBuffer16BitAccess`
-- shaderc
-  - glslc

 ## Building and Running

 The program is built via CMake.
-It uses `find_package` to locate the Vulkan and pthreads libraries, and `find_program` to locate the glslc executable.
+It uses `find_package` to locate the pthreads and volk libraries, and `find_program` to locate the glslc executable.
 The compute shaders are added as a custom target and are compiled into SPIR-V when building.

 To generate the build system for the program, navigate the terminal to the project directory and execute the following command.
+To specify a debug or release build system, add `-DCMAKE_BUILD_TYPE=Debug` or `-DCMAKE_BUILD_TYPE=Release`, respectively.

     cmake -S . -B build

 A `build` directory will be created containing the build system.
 To build the program, execute the following command.
+To specify a debug or release build, add `--config Debug` or `--config Release`, respectively.

     cmake --build build